strontic/strontic.github.io/xcyclopedia/library/ftp.exe-7223B4C2B0BDBFC4FE677E06AD8C9731.md

 ## Possible Misuse

 *The following table contains possible examples of `ftp.exe` being misused.
-While this file is **not** malicious, its legitimate functionality can by abused for malicious purposes.*
+While `ftp.exe` is **not** inherently malicious, its legitimate functionality can by abused for malicious purposes.*

 Source | Source File | Example | License
 -- | -- | -- | --